Published by: Matrix Games

 It would be easy to look at the screenshots of Decisive Campaigns: The Blitzkrieg from Warsaw to Paris and come to the conclusion that this may be one of the more inviting wargames released to date.
 Certainly the cartoon drawings that have been used on the Unit Troops Tab would tend to imply that efforts have been made to make the game more appealing to those who aren’t bona fide grognards.
 Don’t let these cartoon drawings fool you however.
 Decisive Campaigns is a serious wargame that will require time to learn and far longer to master.
 It offers dynamic campaigns that should make the replay value good with subsequent attempts at the campaigns offering up a different experience each time.
 The game also has a few tricks up its sleeve to offer the seasoned grognard something different.

 Decisive Campaigns, a hex-based and turn-based wargame, offers a total of five scenarios for you to tackle.
 You can play Case White, Case Yellow, and Operation Sea Lion as well as two mini-scenarios Bzura and Netherlands.
 The first three of these can be strung together in campaign mode with events from one campaign having a knock-on effect in the subsequent campaigns.
 The scenarios are enjoyable but it’s rather unfortunate that there are only a few of them.
 The game offers various assist settings, multiple difficulty levels and even supports Play by Email.
+Well, isn’t all this a lot similar to the features and assistance offered by the Bitcoin exchanges.
+All you have to do is sign up with a good exchange and then leave it to them float your money in the industry for best possible outcome.
+You can read my review here on the same and get more confidence to invest some money in Bitcoins.

 One of VR Designs previous titles, Advanced Tactics: World War II, was particularly popular for providing both random map and scenario generators.
 These two features helped to ensure that the replay value of the game was incredibly high.
 It seems rather odd then that Decisive Campaigns has neither of these features and limits you to the included scenarios only.
 This seems like a rather bizarre decision and it definitely impacts on the replay value of the game and certainly at first glance Advanced Tactics appears to be better value for money if you don’t own either of the games.